UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 +++

-{numref}`fig:05-upsample-2` shows what happens if we set the background color of each area of the plot to the predictions the $K$-nearest neighbor classifier would make.
+{numref}`fig:05-upsample-2` shows what happens if we set the background color of each area of the plot to the predictions the K-nearest neighbors classifier would make.
 We can see that the decision is always "benign," corresponding to the blue color.